HTTPArchive/almanac.httparchive.org/src/content/en/2019/cms.md

 With our CMS experiences saturated with these resources, we must consider the impact this has on website visitors on the frontend- is their experience fast or slow?
 Additionally, when comparing mobile and desktop resource usage, the amount of requests and weight show little difference.
 This means that the same amount and weight of resources are powering both mobile and desktop CMS experiences.
 Variation in connection speed and mobile device quality adds [another layer of complexity](https://medinathoughts.com/2017/12/03/the-perils-of-mobile-web-performance-part-iii/).
 Later in this chapter, we'll use data from CrUX to assess user experience in the CMS space.

-### Third party resources
+### Third-party resources

 Let's highlight a particular subset of resources to assess their impact in the CMS landscape.
-[Third party](./third-parties) resources are those from origins not belonging to the destination site's domain name or servers.
+[Third-party](./third-parties) resources are those from origins not belonging to the destination site's domain name or servers.
 They can be images, videos, scripts, or other resource types.
 Sometimes these resources are packaged in combination such as with embedding an iframe for example.
 Our data reveals that the median amount of 3rd party resources for both desktop and mobile are close.

 The median amount of 3rd party requests on mobile CMS pages is 15 and weigh 264.72 KB, while the median for these requests on desktop CMS pages is 16 and weigh 271.56 KB.
 (Note that this excludes 3P resources considered part of "hosting").